Allegations of deception and fraud surround the new Solar Peak Act 2025 – the elimination of feed-in tariffs – Image: Xpert.Digital

 - PV/Solar: Photovoltaic system 2.0 – An economical solution with battery storage, dynamic electricity tariffs and intelligent control

-Central innovations of the Solarspitzen Act
+Key innovations of the Solar Peak Act

 Suitable for:

-Economic effects for plant operators
+Economic impact on plant operators

-Opportunities through self -consumption optimization and storage solutions
+Opportunities through self-consumption optimization and storage solutions

 Suitable for:

-Affected systems and transitional regulations
+Affected facilities and transitional arrangements

 Scope of the law